2025 Singapore Grand Prix: Practice

 Three free practice sessions were held for the event.
-The first free practice session was held on 3 October 2025, at 17:30 local time (UTC+8), and was topped by Fernando Alonso (Aston Martin) ahead of Charles Leclerc (Ferrari) and Max Verstappen (Red Bull).
-Alexander Albon (Williams) had a brake fire early into the session, which meant he did not set any time.
+The first free practice session was held on 3 October 2025, at 17:30 local time (UTC+8), and was topped by Fernando Alonso ahead of Charles Leclerc and Max Verstappen.
+Alexander Albon had a brake fire early into the session, which meant he did not set any time.

-The second free practice session was held on the same day, at 21:00 local time, and was topped by Oscar Piastri (McLaren) ahead of Isack Hadjar (Racing Bulls) and Verstappen.
-The session was affected by a red flag after George Russell (Mercedes) hit the wall at turns 16–17, breaking his front wing.
-Another red flag occurred shortly after the session resumed, with Liam Lawson (Racing Bulls) crashing his car after hitting the wall at turn 16 and stopping at the pit entrance.
+The second free practice session was held on the same day, at 21:00 local time, and was topped by Oscar Piastri ahead of Isack Hadjar and Verstappen.
+The session was affected by a red flag after George Russell hit the wall at turns 16–17, breaking his front wing.
+Another red flag occurred shortly after the session resumed, with Liam Lawson crashing his car after hitting the wall at turn 16 and stopping at the pit entrance.
+Leclerc was released from the pit lane early and crashed with Norris, damaging the front wing on the McLaren.
+Ferrari were fined €10,000 as a result.
 The third practice session was held on 4 October 2025, at 17:30 local time, and was topped by Verstappen ahead of Piastri and Russell.
 A red flag was observed due to Lawson losing the car at turn 7, sending him into the wall.